Alejandro Aravena is Partner Architect & Executive Director of Elemental, a socially motivated architectural practice based in Santiago, Chile.

-He is also a member of the Board of the LafargeHolcim Foundation for Sustainable Construction and was selected as the 2016 Laureate of the Pritzker Architecture Prize.
+He is also a member of the Board of the LafargeHolcim Foundation for Sustainable Construction (2013-) and is a Pritzker Architecture Prize laureate (2016).

 His work with Elemental includes the Mathematics Faculty, Medical Faculty, and Architecture School for the Pontificia Universidad Católica de Chile (UC) in Santiago; Huelquen Montessori School, Chile; new facilities for St Edward’s University in Austin, TX, USA; and social housing and urban projects for Elemental.
 The firm won first prize in the Tehran Stock Exchange Competition, Iran (2012) and the Avonni Prize in “Innovative Trajectory” and “Social Innovation” (2009).

 He established his private practice after graduating with a degree in architecture from UC in 1992.
 He also studied theory and history at the Università IUAV di Venezia, Italy (1992-93) and at the Architectural Association (AA) in London (1999).